 Giving employees feedback in different ways is incredibly important.
 Taking feedback on how employees feel about their benefits can be equally as advantageous.
 It can be harder for HR to make productive changes in their communication if they are unaware of the areas where they’re lacking.

 Start by asking employees about the areas where they see room for improvement in their benefits options, if they are still confused about best accessing them, and if there are any additional benefits or perks they believe should be available to them.

 When asking your employees about which benefits they’d like, you should limit choices to what you as a company can actually offer.
 Because you can quickly lose your employees’ trust when they ask for a certain benefit, and the company fails to deliver it.
 For example, improved healthcare plans may not be on the cards right now due to cost.
 So it’s best to not ask your employees if they want it.

-However, that doesn’t stop you gathering suggestions in open-ended questions, as it can signal to you where you should go in future.
+However, that doesn’t stop you from gathering suggestions in open-ended questions, as it can signal to you where you should go in the future.
 Or unearth benefits your HR team hadn’t considered but which are very doable.

-2. Analyze the responses and weigh the costs & benefits
+Analyze the responses and weigh the costs & benefits

 It’s impossible to deliver everything your employees want, whether that’s because of the cost or the amount of time it’d take to implement.

 So every HR team needs to prioritize what it chooses to offer employees.
 But it can be challenging to understand the relative impact and cost of each benefit.
 For example, would free breakfasts make people more productive or likely to stay?
 Would an improved dental plan cost a lot but not actually improve engagement that much?